-The Penhoets and their collaborators developed NSLI for motivated, high-achieving college graduates.
-The program promises to uniquely leverages the Nordics’ investments in responsible innovation and collaborative leadership.
+The Penhoets and their collaborators developed NSLI to investigate the possibility of a leadership education program for motivated, high-achieving U.S. college graduates.
+The program design promises to uniquely leverage the Nordics’ investments in responsible innovation and collaborative leadership.

-NSLI creates pattern-breaking, positive social change in the U.S. and strengthens Nordic- U.S. relationships for shared global impact.
+NSLI research and program design aims to create pattern-breaking, positive social change in the U.S. and strengthens Nordic- U.S. relationships for shared global impact.